 Plan B® is available at pharmacies across Canada without a prescription from your doctor.
 Plan B® is available over the counter in Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Nunavut, the Northwest Territories, Ontario, Prince Edward Island, Saskatchewan, and Yukon.
 It can be found in any of these sections of your pharmacy: Birth Control, Contraceptives, Feminine Hygiene, or Family Planning.
 It is available under prescription by your pharmacist in Québec.

 The sooner you take Plan B®, the more effective it is.
 It can prevent pregnancy if taken within 72 hours and preferably within 12 hours of unprotected sex.
 If you take it within 24 hours of unprotected sex, it is 95% effective.
-If you take it between 48 and 72 hours of unprotected sex, the efficacy rate is 61%.
-Note that if Plan B® is used on more than one occasion, the cumulative pregnancy rate will be higher.

 Severe reactions to Plan B® are uncommon.
 Temporary side effects, however, may occur and usually pass within 24 hours.
 The most common side effects include nausea, abdominal pain, fatigue, headache, dizziness, breast tenderness, vomiting, diarrhea, and irregular menstrual bleeding.
 Less common reactions are migraine or severe headache, lower abdominal pain, painful menstruation, and vaginal discharge.
 If your period is more than a week late or if these symptoms continue for more than 48 hours or are severe, see a healthcare professional.